ASisouphone/CIS-343-LanguageCreation/README.md

 ```
 **END**
 ```
-Waits 5 seconds and then exists the program.
+Waits 5 seconds and then exits the program.
 ```